-You will have to pay certain fees to refinance your mortgage.
+You have to pay certain fees to refinance your mortgage.
 Most refinancing deals have “points,” broker’s fees, title fees, and other charges, in addition to the interest.
-Make sure you know how much all of these will cost you ahead of time and ask questions about any charge you don’t understand.
+Make sure you know how much all of these are going to cost you ahead of time and ask questions about any charge you don’t understand.

 Sometimes you don’t have a choice and must pay for credit insurance as part of a mortgage.
 If so, be sure you understand how it works.
 You usually have the right to stop paying it after you have made payments for a long enough time.
 Talk to a credit counselor to find out if you have the right to stop paying for mortgage insurance.

 The amount of fees you have to pay to get the loan, including all the costs that go with the new loan, should not be more than 2 or 3 percent of the loan amount.

 If you are thinking about refinancing a loan that you've had for only a few years, ask the loan officer if you have to pay a penalty to pay it off early.

 Some lenders make exceptions to the prepayment penalty.
 For example, if you are refinancing with the same lender, they won’t charge the penalty.